What’s the most ethical kind of Christmas tree? Reusable plastic? Evergreen? Something else? We investigated. This is what we found

 - Candy canes.
 So easy to hang!

 - Pine cones.
 Works in nature…

 - Dried slices of oranges or lemons.
 Smells good, too

-The worst thing you could put on your tree is probably spray-snow.
+The worst thing you could put on your ethical Christmas tree is probably spray-snow.
 This often contains a cocktail of nasty chemicals, such as polyvinyl acetate, acrylates, methylene chloride, sodium chloride, dimethyl ether and isobutane, all of which can trigger dizziness, asthma, headaches and other illnesses.
-Note that spray snow is far from vegan-friendly, as one of the main ingredients is palmitic acid, found in animal fat and palm oil (and let’s remember that palm plantations are destroying rain forests globally).
+Note that spray snow is far from vegan-friendly, as one of the main ingredients is palmitic acid, found in animal fat and palm oil (and let’s remember that palm plantations are destroying rainforests globally).

 Second runner up for toxicity is tinsel-it sometimes contains lead; it can be harmful to pets if they eat it, and in the best case scenario, it’s just nasty plastic.
 Avoid!